Anxiety

 Perfectionism and anxiety are often two sides of the same coin.
 While striving for excellence can be motivating, perfectionism usually isn't about "doing your best"—it’s about a relentless fear of being "not enough."

 Anxiety thrives on the need for 100% certainty.
-We often try to achieve this by overtrying, always wanting more, or constantly asking for reassurance.
+We often try to achieve this by overtrying, obsessing, always wanting more, or constantly asking for reassurance.
 Practice sitting with the discomfort of not knowing for short periods to build mental "calluses."
 The mindset of perfectionism creates a high-pressure environment in which anxiety thrives.

 Strategies for Managing Anxiety